mauretto78/advanced-custom-post-type-lite/readme.txt

 = 2.0.0 (2024-03-28) =

-* Completely new UI/UX
+* Brand-new new UI/UX (from ACPT v2.0.1)
 * Introduction of meta field groups
-* Font manager
+* Localization in 9 languages
-* Fixes and improvements from ACPT v2.0.1
+* Back-end fixes and improvements (from ACPT v2.0.1)